-Pollination system evolution in a new community
+Pollination system evolution as a function of floral abundance

-Using the simulated plant-pollinator networks of the variable floral abundance plant communities, I tested how floral abundance affects the degree of floral specialization and if variation in floral abundance leads to adaptation to different pollinators.
-For each simulated plant-pollinator network, after all plant species had colonized the community, a new plant colonist invaded the community.
+Using the simulated plant-pollinator networks of the variable floral abundance plant communities with intermediate high average abundances, I tested how floral abundance affects the degree of floral specialization and whether different floral abundances lead to adaptation to different pollinators.
+For each simulated plantpollinator network, after all plant species had colonized the community, a new plant colonist invaded the community.
 I varied the new colonist's abundance and recorded the subset of pollinators on which the plant evolved at each abundance value.